addyosmani/critical-path-css-demo/README.md

 ![](http://i.imgur.com/A838roN.gif)

+### Great.
+So, what's your recommendation?

+Use [Critical](https://github.com/addyosmani/critical) for generating and inlining your critical-path CSS and [loadCSS](https://github.com/filamentgroup/loadCSS/) to async load in your [site-wide](https://github.com/addyosmani/critical-path-css-demo/blob/gh-pages/output/critical/index.html#L61) styles.

 ### Why is critical-path CSS important?

 > CSS is required to construct the render tree for your pages and JavaScript will often block on CSS during initial construction of the page.
 You should ensure that any non-essential CSS is marked as non-critical (e.g. print and other media queries), and that the amount of critical CSS and the time to deliver it is as small as possible.